RajvinderYogi/COMP2112-Lab1/README.md

 * Used console.table to show all data in a table.

-:sparkles Anyone can create this Readme file using the following link: :sparkles
+:+1 Anyone can learn how to create this Readme file using the following link: :+1

 Link: [Github Markdown](https://guides.github.com/features/mastering-markdown/)